Why choose this course

-Throughout your studies, you’ll also analyse issues relating to your everyday teaching practice, share practice and explore solutions with your fellow participants and tutors.
-Your experience on the MA can provide evidence to support application for Senior Fellowship of the HEA.
+Throughout your studies, you’ll also analyse issues relating to your everyday teaching practice.
+In addition, you will debate alternative ideas, surface challenges and explore solutions with your peers and tutors.
+Your experience on the MA can provide evidence to support application for Senior Fellowship of the Higher Education Acadamy (HEA).

 As part of your induction to the course, you will liaise with a personal tutor to help you make the appropriate choices for your professional learning journey.
-This will be based on your previous teaching and learning experience in the higher education context, as well as your developmental aspirations.
+This will be based on your previous teaching and learning experience in higher education, as well as your developmental aspirations.

 A personal tutor will also work with you to develop a personalised plan to ensure you get the most from the course by developing your professional knowledge and skills.

 As we recognise that you will be working within your own higher education institutions while you study, our MA course is offered as a part-time registration.
 It is anticipated that the diploma would be completed within two years of registration and the dissertation would normally be completed within an additional year.